Searching ...

 As a region, Northern Virginia dominates.
 The individual cities may not have a huge population, but as a metro area, the most populated part of Virginia with 3.16 million residents.
 The amenities will vary, from historic Alexandria and Arlington across from the District of Columbia to the upscale Falls Church or laidback Manassas.

-But by city-limit population, Virginia Beach wins.
+By city-limit population, Virginia Beach wins.
 The seaside city boasts a three-mile-long boardwalk along the Atlantic Coastline.
 As a tourist destination, you have no shortage of entertainment and sporting events, retail, dining, and outdoor recreation.

 Chesapeake may feel like part of Virginia Beach, but it’s an independent city.
 It’s also one of the largest cities by land mass, with a large part being the local Navy base.
 You’ll get waterfront but with slightly less tourist travel.

 How do you like it: hot, cold, rainy, snowy?
 Everything in between?
-Hopefully, you do because that’s what you’ll get in Virginia and Pennsylvania.
+Hopefully, you do because that’s what you’ll get living in Virginia and Pennsylvania.
 Both have four-season climates.

 Where you are in the state will impact how warm, cold, wet, and dry you are.
-Life in the mountains brings colder temperatures and more snow.
+Life in the beautiful mountains brings colder temperatures and more snow.
 Farther eastward are more muggy summers and rain.

 Pennsylvania, being more north, experiences more average snowfall and colder overall temperatures.
 Towns along Lake Erie can get pounded with lake-effect snows, but make it great if you love skiing or winter sports.

 With Virginia’s coastline, tropical storms could be a weather threat if you live on or near the beach or the Chesapeake Bay.
 While it’s rare to have a category 4 or 5 make landfall here, even weaker storms can cause significant flooding, coastal erosion, and wind damage.
+Is Virginia a good state to live in for winter sports?
+It does see some snow and ice, especially towards the west in its Appalachian regions.
+In terms of access to ski resorts, Pennsylvania does have more facilities.

 Outdoor Recreation

 Pennsylvania has even more than the spine of the Appalachians, with sub-ranges of the Allegheny and Poconos Mountains.
 Around 59% of the state is forested land.
 The state manages two million acres of land reserved for hunting, hiking, biking, equine sports, and more.
-And we haven’t even touched on the farmlands and Dutch Country!
+And we haven’t even touched on the farmlands or its Dutch Country!

 Unique festivals and traditions are key to a state’s culture, making each one distinct.